If you hold a regular day job and don’t have much time but like earning passive income online, event blogging might be a good idea to try.

-From own experience, affiliate marketing will work best for an event blogging blog.
-My advice here is not be taking whole heartedly.
+From my experience, affiliate marketing will work best for an event blogging blog.
+My advice here is not to be taken wholeheartedly.

 Research for relevant products and services your potential audience might be interested in during the season.

-As a reminder, if you have done a good job in the keyword research section above, you should have a great idea of what type of products/services to offer your audience.
+As a reminder, if you have done an excellent job in the keyword research section above, you should know what type of products/services to offer your audience.

-Your content target keywords should serve as the starting point to find relevant affiliate products to promotes.
+Your content target keywords should be the starting point for finding relevant affiliate products to promote.

-If you publish an article on the “best HP laptop Black Friday deal”.
-It is common sense to promote laptop affiliate products within the post.
+If you publish an article on the “best HP laptop Black Friday deal,” It is common to promote laptop affiliate products within the post.
 This will increase your chances of making sales on the event day.

-There are thousands of affiliate products and services to promotes in these places.
+There are thousands of affiliate products and services to promote in these places.
 But take your time to find the best affiliate network program for your event blog.

 Some affiliate network programs focus more on digital marketing tools, while some focus on household equipment.
-And you’ll find other affiliate network places mostly focus on health care products.
+And you’ll find other affiliate network places mainly focusing on healthcare products.

-So you have do some research before signing up with any affiliate network program.
+So you have researched before signing up with any affiliate network program.

-If you want to monetize with contextual advertising like Google AdSense, then traffic volume becomes an important factor to consider.
+Traffic volume becomes essential to monetize with contextual advertising like Google AdSense.
 And you’ll need to look into the event duration as well.

-Base on the amount of traffic you can generate to your event blog during the period, can you earn enough from Google AdSense in short a period to achieve your earning goal?
+Based on how much traffic you can generate to your event blog during the period, can you earn enough from Google AdSense quickly to achieve your earning goal?

 The answer is for you to guess, not me.

-If you possess a high level of expertise, time, skills, and want to blog full-time, you can combine event base topics with regular blogging.
+If you possess high expertise, time, and skills and want to blog full-time, you can combine event-based topics with regular blogging.

-If you go through the archive of this blog, there are post that only attracts traffic at a specific period of the year.
-These are examples of event base topics.
+If you go through this blog’s archive, some posts only attract traffic at a specific period of the year.
+These are examples of event-based topics.

 But as I said earlier, if you’re short on time, the information you’ve read so far on this page will help you get started on the right track to success.